Oloruntobi-Olurombi/Dare.io-ProjectLabs/Project 5.md

 See the response from the remote server in below output.
 You can also see that the requests from the URL are being served by a computer with an IP address 160.153.133.153 on port 80.
 More on IP addresses and ports when we get to Networking related projects.

 ### Nice One, you just implemented the Client-Server communication Process.
-You must be really proud of your achieve.
+You must be really proud of your achievement.
 See you at the top mate.
 Best of luck